 The cost for Air Shows 102: Business Basics (Parts 1 & 2 inclusive) is $305 if you register before December 1, and $320 if you register on-site.
 This seminar is not included in your convention registration fee.

 7:30 a.m. to 12:00 p.m.

 Air bosses are the individuals who control the aviation event activities in accordance with the briefed schedule, applicable waiver and federal regulations.
 In short, they must be prepared to assume responsibility for everything related to safe air and ground operations conducted as part of the air show:

 Adherence to FAA and Transport Canada regulations, conducting a safe and effective briefing, organizing and conducting an air show, and understanding the show site and the idiosyncrasies of the airspace in which they are working.
 As part of a larger effort to develop a comprehensive and multi-faceted training program for air show air bosses, ICAS has re-constructed its Air Boss 201 Workshop.
 The new course addresses some of the more complex issues in air show air/ground operations, the pre-show safety briefing, changes to air regulations, discussion on air show entertainment techniques and strategies, radio communications and case history discussions on difficult air/ground operations problems and issues.
 This advanced, half-day course also explains how to assess event preparation and readiness, and how to stay within both the letter and the intent of all applicable regulations, ensuring pilot and spectator safety.

 By itself, the course will not qualify an individual to become an air boss.
 But this program is focused on air boss issues and can be used as a useful first step in developing the knowledge base necessary to become an air show air boss.

-The fee for the half-day Air Boss 201 Workshop is $225.
-This fee is not included in your registration fee.
+The fee for the half-day Air Boss 201 Workshop is $210, before December 1, and $225 on-site.
+This seminar is not included in your registration fee.